-The UC Learning Center is a learning management system used throughout the UC system primarily to deliver training and learning activities to employees, contingent workers, volunteers, and campus affiliates.
+The UC Learning Center (UCLC) is a learning management system used throughout the UC system primarily to deliver training and learning activities to employees, contingent workers, volunteers, and campus affiliates.
 A Learning Management System (LMS) is a software package that provides management and tracking of learning activities to a variety of learners.
 The web-based access facilitates "anytime, any place, any pace" access to training content and administration.
-While the central LMS database is the same, each location is able to configure the site in a manner that reflects the needs and culture of the campus or lab.
+While the central UCLC database is the same, each location is able to configure the site in a manner that reflects the needs and culture of the campus or lab.

 The UC Learning Center replaced previous training registration systems including the Education & Development Online Enrollment system and Environmental Health & Safety system.
 Historical training data from those systems were moved over to the UC Learning Center.